‘In the right light, at the right time, everything is extraordinary’ Aaron Rose.

 Accentuate the features

 This is the fun bit of lighting a room and what can really set your room apart from others.
 It is all about putting an individual slant on your lighting scheme and thinking about how you want the room to look and feel at a particular time.
 It might mean candelabras and tea lights carefully placed to add atmospheric shadows, or subtle lighting to shelving or cabinets to highlight that exquisite China collection.
 Think of this stage as adding the finishing touches to a painting.
+These would include accent lighting like LED wall lights that add to the lighting already placed in the room.

 While you are working on creating the perfect light scene for your home, your window must get the right amount of attention too.
 Framing your windows in the right way, accentuating their features can work in unison with your artificial lighting.
-Using some ornate drapery rods can add the detail to the decor without disturbing the room’s flow.
+Using some ornate drapery rods can add detail to the decor without disturbing the room’s flow.
 Drapery Rods Direct has a great selection of rods that will work perfectly in a wide range of spaces.

 Think about shadows